Flex LNG reports higher net income, lower revenue

 Compared to the prior quarter, the decrease in revenue was primarily due to a seasonal decrease in the spot market rates which affected the variable rate hire contract for the LNG carrier Flex Artemis, the shipping company controlled by billionaire John Fredriksen said.

-On the other said, the company’s net income of $33.2 million in the first quarter doubled compared to $16.5 million in the same quarter last year, and it also rose compared to $19.4 million in the prior quarter.
+On the other hand, the company’s net income of $33.2 million in the first quarter doubled compared to $16.5 million in the same quarter last year, and it also rose compared to $19.4 million in the prior quarter.

 Average time charter equivalent (TCE) rate was $76,539 per day in the first quarter of 2023, and compares to $81,114 per day in the fourth quarter and $80,175 per day in the first quarter of 2023.